wp-plugins/customericare-livechat/readme.txt

 - Download and install the Plugin
 - Click on the "Activate Plugin" button
 - Scroll down to the ”CustomerICare” icon in the left hand menu
-- Set the licence and then click „Live Chat” to log on == Screenshots ==
+- Set the licence and then click „Live Chat” to log in == Screenshots ==

 1. Live Chat Window on your website